 Typical electrical diagrams can be found in chapter 15.
+Please note, some circuits may not apply to certain brand/type.

 Wiring Connector

 The wiring connector installed on all Newmar fifth wheels is the standard seven-pin connector.
 The 12 volt battery in the tow vehicle supplies power to the trailer's electric brakes, tail lights, brake lights, turn lights, etc. through this connector.
 The color scheme for the wiring pigtail is as follows: